cliffybar/regex-tutorial/regex-tutorial.md

 1. `+` : Matches 1 or more of the preceding token for an unlimited number of times.

-    If we have an email address of `clifford_crowell@gmail.com`, the email address can be written as  `clifford_crowell.clifford_crowell@gmail.com` or `clifford_crowell.clifford_crowell.clifford_crowell@gmail.com` and the search will still recognize the repeating of tokens.
+    We have an email username validator of `/^([a-z0-9_\.-]+)@`.
+If we have an email address of `clifford_crowell@gmail.com`, the email address can be written as  `clifford_crowell.lex_luthor@gmail.com` or `superman_batman-wonderwoman@gmail.com` and the search will still recognize the repeating of tokens because the `+` quantifier is matching the entire set and will continue to match the entire set UP to the literal `@` sign.
+The username validator will then not validate the email domain and extension.

 2. `{}` : Matches the specified quantity of the previous token.

-    The string length will be determined by what is inside the curly braces `{}` cannot go outside of the bounds unless specified otherwise.
+    The string length will be determined by what is inside the curly braces `{}` cannot go outside of the limits unless specified otherwise.
 For example, `{2,6}` means `less than 2 or more than 6` characters long.
-For an email extension, this means `username@domain.com` is acceptable because `3` characters long is within the upper and lower bounds.
-However, `username@domain.comcomcom` is not acceptable is `9` characters long is outside of the upper bound.
-If the bound is `{2,}`, this means there is only a lower bound of `2`.
+For an email extension, this means `username@domain.com` is acceptable because `3` characters long is within the upper and lower limits.
+However, `username@domain.comcomcom` is not acceptable is `9` characters long is outside of the upper limit.
+If the limit is `{2,}`, this means there is only a lower limit of `2`.
 Then, this would accept `username@domain.comcomcom`.

 </br>